mariadb-corporation/MaxScale/Documentation/Monitors/MySQL-Monitor.md

 ### `detect_replication_lag`

-A truth value which controls if replication lag between the master and the slaves is monitored.
+A boolean value which controls if replication lag between the master and the slaves is monitored.
 This allows the routers to route read queries to only slaves that are up to date.
-Default value for this parameter is false.
+Default value for this parameter is _false_.

 To detect the replication lag, MaxScale uses the _maxscale_schema.replication_heartbeat_ table.
 This table is created on the master server and it is updated at every heartbeat